eic/epic-analysis/tutorial/README.md

   or write your own `s3tools/s3tool.rb` command to get any other files
 - The `datarec/` directory is provided for storage of these files, but is not required to use

+## Introductory Notes

+### Macros: Analysis and Postprocessing
+In general, two macros are used to run `epic-analysis`:
+1. Analysis macro, to run an `Analysis`-derived class, which will analyze simulated data in an event loop, and generate a variety of output data structures
+2. Postprocessor macro, to process the output from the analysis macro, such as drawing plots

+The analysis macro will take some time to run, since it runs the event loop;
+the postprocessor macro is typically fast, since it analyzes the resulting data structures

+### Input File Lists (Config Files)
-A set of files, together with settings such as beam energy and Q2 ranges, are specified by config files; see [doc/example.config](../doc/example.config) for an example config file and more details.
+A set of files, together with settings such as beam energy and Q2 ranges, are specified by config files; these files are the _input_ to the analysis macros.
+See [doc/example.config](../doc/example.config) for an example config file and more details.
 The `s3tools/s3tool.rb` script will generate such files for you automatically.

-## Introductory Notes

 ### Switching between Fast and Full Simulations
 - many of these examples focus on fast simulations; to switch between fast and